Ozdotdotdot/smashDA/README.md

 - `--character`: Target character for usage/weighted metrics (default `Marth`).
 - `--videogame-id`: start.gg videogame identifier (Ultimate = `1386`).
 - `--months-back`: Rolling tournament discovery window (default `6`).
+- `--window-offset`: Shift the window into the past without changing its size (e.g., `--window-size 1 --window-offset 2` fetches tournaments from 2–3 months ago so you can warm the cache chunk-by-chunk).
+- `--window-size`: Override the window length in months (defaults to `--months-back`).
+Pair with `--window-offset` to iterate through month slices.
 - `--assume-target-main`: When a player has zero logged sets for the character, treat the target character as their main (assigns win rates from overall performance).
 - `--filter-state`: Include only players whose home state (explicit or inferred) matches one of the provided codes.
 Repeat the flag to allow multiple states.
 - `--min-entrants` / `--max-entrants`: Restrict players based on the average size of their events.